indalbind/SC_high_value/readme.md

 To use the solutions, make the directories on the remote vm and use the scripts provided.

 ## Usage

+To evaluate the assignments, first log in via SSH to the provided remote VM.
+Ensure all assignments are located in the `~/se2001` directory.

+### Command Usage

 Usage: synchro COMMAND [ASSIGNMENT]
 Evaluation platform